What's the meaning of the phrase 'Salad days'?

 "What fools men are in their salad days."

-Salad Days was later used as the title of a highly successful is a musical, which premiered at the Bristol Old Vic in 1954.
+Salad Days was later used as the title of a highly successful musical, which premiered at the Bristol Old Vic in 1954.
 The music was written by Julian Slade and the lyrics by Dorothy Reynolds and Julian Slade.
 This was also the inspiration for the Monty Python spoof sketch Sam Peckinpah's Salad Days, in which the carefree young things featured in the musical were hacked to pieces in a typically gory Sam Peckinpah manner.

 The best known use of the expression in the UK is from Queen Elizabeth II's Christmas Message, 2013:

 When I was 21, I pledged my life to the service of our people and I asked for God’s help to make good that vow.
 Although that vow was made in my salad days, when I was green in judgment, I do not regret nor retract one word of it.”